 The Texas Health Harris Methodist Hospital Fort Worth TCU School of Medicine Internal Medicine Residency Program is training physicians to practice medicine now and in the future.
-Accepting its first cohort in 2022, this program builds upon the commitment to care established by Texas Health Resources, the highest-ranked health system in the in the U.S. on Fortune’s 2021 100 Best Companies to Work For® list, and is a collaboration between the health system and the TCU School of Medicine.
+This program builds upon the commitment to care established by Texas Health Resources, the highest-ranked health system in the in the U.S. on Fortune’s 2021 100 Best Companies to Work For® list, and is a collaboration between the health system and the Anne Burnett Marion School of Medicine at Texas Christian University.

 This program offers a unique experience for residents.
 Here’s how:

-New program.
+Training for Future Practice.
 The Texas Health Harris Methodist Hospital Fort Worth TCU School of Medicine Internal Medicine Residency Program provides training for how doctors will practice in the future, unencumbered by how education has been conducted for physicians in the past.
-In the Internal Medicine Residency Program at Texas Health Fort Worth, residents will not be on call, and will be trained in a “4+2” schedule format with dedicated sub-specialty and ambulatory experiences and progressive responsibility in inpatient and outpatient settings in a supportive environment in which they can learn, grow and develop as physicians and people.
+In the Internal Medicine Residency Program at Texas Health Fort Worth, residents are not on call and are trained in a “4+2” schedule format with dedicated sub-specialty and ambulatory experiences and progressive responsibility in inpatient and outpatient settings in a supportive environment in which they can learn, grow and develop as physicians and people.

 Academic affiliation with community-based collegiality.
-Texas Health Fort Worth’s affiliation with the TCU School of Medicine means residents will have access to the literature, research and support that an academic center provides, while retaining the collegial atmosphere of a community-based hospital.
-Many of our faculty hold academic appointments, and TCU School of Medicine will be providing on-site training in leadership and education through a ‘Resident as Educator’ curriculum.
-Medical students from TCU School of Medicine rotate during their Internal Medicine clerkship as well as numerous medicine sub-internships.
+Texas Health Fort Worth’s affiliation with the Burnett School of Medicine means residents have access to the literature, research and support that an academic center provides, while retaining the collegial atmosphere of a community-based hospital.
+Many of our faculty hold academic appointments, and the Burnett School of Medicine will be providing training in leadership and education through a ‘Resident as Educator’ curriculum.
+Medical students from the Burnett School of Medicine rotate during their Internal Medicine clerkship as well as numerous medicine sub-internships.

 Commitment to wellness.
 Our residents’ health and well-being is our priority.
 Residents have four weeks of vacation time and regularly scheduled administrative days to attend to healthcare needs, catch up on administrative paperwork and advance scholarly activity.
 Residents also have the opportunity to become a certified expert in physician well-being through the Clinician Experience Project.